johnbillion/plugin-info/readme.txt

 == Changelog ==

+= 0.7.7 =
+* Removed a PHP notice that was causing problems when WP_DEBUG was on.

 = 0.7.6 =
 * Addition of a new <code>plugin_info()</code> template tag for displaying plugin info outside of your posts.
 Based on code by Melvin Ram.
 * Various code improvements including caching improvements by Matt Martz.